pauladeduntan/governance/README.md

-This repository contains KinCart’s enforceable build governance: how decisions become truth, how we prevent correctness/security drift (auth + RLS + RPC), and the gates we must pass before implementation steps.
-KinCart’s priority is reducing mental load and preserving emotional safety through shared intent visibility; if a suggestion conflicts with an invariant, the invariant wins.
+# KinCart — governance (research)

+This repository documents KinCart’s **research governance**: how decisions become truth, how constraints prevent drift, and how emotionally safe coordination remains protected under failure.

+**Start here:** `START_HERE.md`

 This is not a product backlog or delivery tracker.
-KinCart is currently non-commercial R&D; architectural authority remains with the sole architect, and external participation is limited to peer review / collaborative learning with no milestones, deadlines, or IP transfer.
+KinCart is a non-commercial research artefact; external participation is limited to peer review / collaborative learning with no milestones, deadlines, or IP transfer.

+## What’s inside
+- A decision register and decision records (what is committed vs merely suggested)
+- Action gates (what must be true before changes are made)
+- Conceptual consistency principles that prevent silent drift (described without implementation recipes)